PurrGod/chessengine-c/README.md

 ## ⚠️ How to Build and Run

-PurrfectEngine is ready to be compiled and used with any UCI-compatible GUI.
+Dvaita is ready to be compiled and used with any UCI-compatible GUI.

 ### Prerequisites
 - A C compiler (e.g., `gcc`)